My Millionaire Ex Refused to Visit Our Child in the ICU, Dismissing a Hospital Bedside as an 'Inefficient Investment of Time.'

 Nathan flew in last weekend.
 He had to.
 He took Leo for pizza.
 He took a selfie with him, posted it with the caption "Family First #Blessed," and dropped Leo off exactly two hours later.

 Leo was happy.
 He doesn't know his dad only came because a Judge warned to put him in serious trouble.
 I’m sitting on my porch, my mortgage paid, but feeling hollow.
 I won the case.
 I secured the support.
-I pushing him to step up.
-But I can’t make him to actually care.
+I pushed him to step up.
+But I can’t make him actually care.
 The court can make him buy a ticket, but it can’t make him a father.

 Was pursuing legal accountability the right choice, or would you have handled it differently?